conda/conda/docs/source/user-guide/configuration/mirroring.rst

 By default, ``conda`` can serve packages from two main locations:

 - ``repo.anaconda.com``: this is where ``defaults`` points to by default.
-  The default has been marked for pending deprecation as of conda 24.9.0, but it is still the default for older versions.
-In conda 25.3.0 this default will be removed.
+  The default value has been marked for pending deprecation as of conda 24.9.0, but it is still the default for older versions.
+In conda 25.3.0, this default will be removed.

   This base location is hardcoded in the default value of ``default_channels``: